ojjja/easy-game/README.md

 - Rock-Paper-Scissors is an easy and funny game for all ages
 - The website is mainly for all people who want some easy entertainment

--The Website consists of one pages
+- The Website consists of one pages
--The web page consist of a header with rules
+- The web page consist of a header with rules
--An Intro to ask your name and number of games you want to play -The game are for your number of plays
+- An Intro to ask your name and number of games you want to play
+- The game are for your number of plays
--the web page consist of a footer with your playing strategy
+- the web page consist of a footer with your playing strategy

 ## Features
 - Here you will find the user features and the related screenshot of the website.